 - Atrial fibrillation

 Dr. Rowley says "an important way to be aware of and reduce your risk of stroke is to find out if you have any of these conditions and work with your doctor to manage them."

 Lifestyle choices have a big impact on our risk of stroke.
 Things like smoking, drinking too much alcohol, being overweight, and eating unhealthy foods can damage your blood vessels, increase your blood pressure, and make your blood more likely to clot.

 Two of the most common lung diseases include asthma and Chronic Obstructive Pulmonary Disease (COPD).

 The UK has one of the highest rates of asthma cases in the world.
-Asthma UK estimate that over 5.4 million people suffer from asthma and an average of three people a day die from it.
+Asthma UK estimates that over 5.4 million people suffer from asthma and an average of three people a day die from it.
 It is one of the leading causes of death in the UK.

 Smoking is the main cause of COPD but a small number of cases are caused by long-term exposure to harmful fumes or dust.
 The disease kills approximately 30,000 people a year.
 The UK mortality rate ranks third in Europe.

 Reduce your risk of respiratory disease: